katiestar99/ansible/docs/docsite/rst/porting_guides/porting_guide_2.8.rst

 Python Interpreter Discovery
 ============================

-In Ansible 2.7 and earlier, Ansible defaulted to :command:`/usr/bin/python` as the setting for ``ansible_python_interpreter``.
-If you ran Ansible against a system that installed Python with a different name or a different path, your playbooks would fail with ``/usr/bin/python: bad interpreter: No such file or directory`` unless you either set ``ansible_python_interpreter`` to the correct value for that system or added a Python interpreter and any necessary dependencies at :command:`usr/bin/python`.
+In Assible 2.7 and earlier, Assible defaulted to :command:`/usr/bin/python` as the setting for ``assible_python_interpreter``.
+If you ran Assible against a system that installed Python with a different name or a different path, your playbooks would fail with ``/usr/bin/python: bad interpreter: No such file or directory`` unless you either set ``assible_python_interpreter`` to the correct value for that system or added a Python interpreter and any necessary dependencies at :command:`usr/bin/python`.

-Starting in Ansible 2.8, Ansible searches for the correct path and executable name for Python on each target system, first in a lookup table of default Python interpreters for common distros, then in an ordered fallback list of possible Python interpreter names/paths.
+Starting in Assible 2.8, Assible searches for the correct path and executable name for Python on each target system, first in a lookup table of default Python interpreters for common distros, then in an ordered fallback list of possible Python interpreter names/paths.